Hey There

 An Oxford-educated English specialist, an Orton-Gillingham trained dyslexia and ADHD specialist, and a secondary school teacher with years of classroom experience, in particular with teens with ADHD and dyslexia.

-But the credential that matters most to the parents I work with?
-I'm also a neurodivergent parent of neurodivergent young adults.
-I have sat exactly where you're sitting.
 I know what it feels like to love your child fiercely and still feel completely lost about how to help them.

 Writing Revolutionaries